Torified varieties and their geometries over F_1: Deitmar's geometry

 \subsection{Toric varieties as D--schemes}

 In \cite[section 4]{Deitmar2007}, Deitmar describes a functor $\mathcal D$ that associates to a toric variety $X$ with fan $\Delta$ the following scheme over $\F_1$.
 Let $X$ be a toric variety with fan $\Delta$.
 We use the notation from section \ref{section_toric_as_torified}.
 An inclusion $\tau\subset\tau'$ of cones gives an inclusion of monoids $A_{\tau'}\subset A_\tau$ and thus we obtain a directed system of affine D--schemes $\{\spec A_\tau\}_{\tau\in\Delta}$.
 The D--scheme $\mathcal D(X)$ is defined as the limit over this system.
+It is immediate that $\mathcal D(X)$ is a connected separated integral D--scheme of finite type and exponent $1$.

 Let $(\psi,\tilde\psi,\{\psi_\tau\})$ be a toric morphism.
 The directed system of morphisms $\psi_\tau^\vee: A_{\tilde\psi(\tau)}\to A_\tau$ describes a morphism $\mathcal D(f):\mathcal D(X)\to\mathcal D(X')$ of D--schemes.
 This establishes $\mathcal D$ as a functor.